DanCorder/CrosswordCreator/readme.md

 If you want a different word list you can edit `getWordList.js` or manually download a new list from http://app.aspell.net/create and save it over `src/data/wordList.txt`.

 ## Development

-This site is designed to hosted on Github pages, but you can use Jekyll to create the final static pages and upload them anywhere.
-No server side processing is needed.

 ### Running locally